The Church Belonging to Christ

 A friendly welcome awaits you.
 We do not wish to embarrass you in any way.
 You will not be asked for contributions.
 We assemble for Bible study and worship each Sunday morning and we welcome you to meet with us.
 We would be happy to talk to you about your questions and we want to be of encouragement.

-Please e-mail me, Dennis Crawford, at BibleTruths@hotmail.com (or call 253-396-0290) for comments, questions, for further Bible information, or for the location of a congregation belonging to Jesus Christ near you.
+Please contact me, Dennis Crawford, at BibleTruthsTOu@gmail.com or 253-396-0290 (cell) for comments, questions, for further Bible information, or for the location of a congregation belonging to Jesus Christ near you.

 The Gospel and Eternal Life Series, 102, Western Ave., West Monroe, LA.
 71291